HaoguangYang/rallycar/README.md

 ### Hardware interface
 The hardware interface is started with the `launch/rallycar_hardware.launch` launch file.
 The hardware interface is realized through the standard `rosserial` package.
 Specifically, on the client side, we use an Arduino as the aggregator of the low-level motor drivers and an IMU sensor.
 The code on the Arduino is provided in the `firmware` folder as a reference.
 Students are not required to understand or modify the firmware.
 By configuring the Arduino with the `rosserial` library, the server side (onboard computer) can convert the serial communication contents to and from ROS messages directly.
 This is achieved using the `rosserial_python` package.
 The hardware interface is subscribing to the following topics that drive the car:
 - `/accelerator_cmd` :arrow_left: throttle commands with `std_msgs/Float32` message type.
 The effective data range is $-2048.0$ to $2048.0$.
 Out-of-range values will be cropped to the nearest value.
 A positive value means driving the car forward. $2048.0$ corresponds to full throttle.
 A value around $170$ ~ $210$ will make the car start to move.
 From a broad observation, the throttle deadzone is about $180.0$, with about $15.0$ hysteresis.
-No effective breaking/back-driving was observed previously despite setting the value to negative.
-A previous document noted about a second trigger of a negative value (negative->0->negative) will put the car in reverse.
-This behavior is still to be verified.
+A negative value will put the car in reverse.
 - `/steering_cmd` :arrow_left: steering commands with `std_msgs/Float32` message type.
 The effective data range is $-2048.0$ to $2048.0$.
 Out-of-range values will be cropped to the nearest value. $2048.0$ indicates full *left* steering, and $-2048.0$ indicates full right steering.
 The steering angle on the front wheel is about $50^{\circ}$ (or $100^{\circ}$ end-to-end).
 A steering command around $\pm1000.0$ gives a turning radius of about $1$ meter.
 The throttle and steering commands are processed at $100$ Hz max frequency.
 Usually a $50$ Hz frequency is enough.